ENDOSPORE STAIN

 4. Dry the slide on the slide warmer or air dry the smear.
 If you air dry the smear, after it is dry, heat fix the smear by gently applying heat to the smear by holding it in front of the Bacticinerator for 5 seconds.

-5. Begin the stain procedure with the dry slide on the slide warmer.
-Put a small piece of filter paper on top of the slide and add malachite green to the filter paper.
-Add more stain if the paper starts to dry out.
+1. Begin the stain procedure with the dried slide on the slide warmer.
+Put a piece of filter paper on top of the smear and add malachite green to the filter paper.

-7. Remove the filter paper from the slide, place it on a paper towel and dispose of it in the trash.
+4. Remove the filter paper from the smear, place it on a paper towel and dispose of it in the trash.

-8. Rinse the slide with deionized water.
+5. Rinse the smear with deionized water.
 Shake off excess water.

-9. Add Gram’s safranin to the smear.
-Allow this counterstain to remain on the slide for 2 minutes.
+6. Add Gram’s safranin to the smear.
+Wait 2 minutes.

 Endospore Stain